TedHusted/awake/awake.md

 “Alright, let’s see what this brave new world has to offer,” Tessa says to herself, striding down a worn stone path toward the nearby village.

 A soft ding in her headset makes her pause.
-Then, “Tessa.”
+Then, “Tessa?”

 She freezes, and then whispers, “Ally?” in a confused tone.